dasmlab/glooscap/infra/macos-foss/manifests/README.md

 # Glooscap Kubernetes Manifests

-This directory contains Kubernetes manifests for deploying Glooscap on any Kubernetes cluster (Colima for macOS, or any other Kubernetes distribution).
+This directory contains Kubernetes manifests for deploying Glooscap on any Kubernetes cluster (k3d for local development, or any other Kubernetes distribution).

 ## Directory Structure